matthiasdiener/matthiasdiener.github.io/cv.md

 ## Advised Students

-- João Paulo Tarasconi Ruschel: *Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs* (Undergraduate thesis, co-advised with Philippe O. A. Navaux).
+- João Paulo Tarasconi Ruschel: *Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs.* (Undergraduate thesis, co-advised with Philippe O. A. Navaux).

 ## Invited Talks